matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 absent or equal to their user's Matrix ID, however they should evaluate whether or not to ring based on their user's trust relationship with the callers and/or where the call was placed.
 As a starting point, it is suggested that clients ignore call invites from users in public rooms.
-It is strongly recommended that when clients do not ring for an incoming call invite, they still display the invite in the room and annotate that it was ignored.
+It is strongly recommended that when clients do not ring for an incoming call invite, they still display the call invite in the room and annotate that it was ignored.

 ### Add `party_id` to all VoIP events